Restaurant Fire Suppression Maintenance

 A non-functional ansul system during a grease fire is catastrophic.
 NFPA 17A requires semi-annual inspection and service by a licensed contractor.
 Insurance policies may be voided if suppression systems are not properly maintained.

-What Restaurant Fire Suppression System Inspection costs in West Hollywood
+What Restaurant Fire Suppression Maintenance costs in West Hollywood

 Prices vary by job size.
 Here's where Boh sits across the typical range.